Tom Hayes (baseball)

 Thomas Henry Hayes Jr. (November 20, 1902 — July 20, 1982) was an American Negro league baseball executive who served as owner and president of the Birmingham Black Barons from 1939 to 1952.
 He is perhaps best known for selling a then-19-year-old Willie Mays to the New York Giants.

 Early life

 Hayes was born on November 20, 1902, in Memphis, Tennessee, the son of Thomas and Florence Hayes.
 Thomas Sr. worked as an undertaker and his T.H.
 Hayes & Sons Funeral Home would become the oldest Black-owned business in Memphis.

-After attending Atlanta University, Lincoln University and the University of Illinois, Hayes returned to Memphis to help run the family funeral home by the mid-1920s.
+Hayes attended Atlanta University, Lincoln University and the University of Illinois Urbana-Champaign, where he studied business administration.
+He then returned to Memphis to help run the family funeral home by the mid-1920s.
 In 1929, he married Helen Meadow.
 Hayes was involved in multiple other business ventures in Memphis, including insurance, hotels, restaurants and nightclubs.
 In 1933, Hayes co-founded the Union Protective Life Insurance Company, serving as vice-president until it was sold to Universal Life Insurance Co. in 1980.